-Many of my clients have confessed to me that they struggle with their confidence lever during first few minutes of their presentation.
+Many of my clients have confessed to me that they struggle with their confidence level during the first few minutes of their presentation.
+They simply to get past this perceived obstacle.
 If they can do that, they believe the rest of the presentation will be okay.

 What they are revealing is that they don’t know how to start with confidence, and they need a long runway.

 That’s a risky way to approach your presentation because the opening is critical to the success of your presentation.
 Your audience is making decisions during those opening moments.
 If you’re using that time to warm up – you might be turning them off.

 What can you do to look and feel more confident with your first words?

 Sit or stand proud while you are being introduced.
 While the audience is listening to your introduction – which should briefly confirm your credibility for this topic – your audience will study you.
 They will be checking to see if the picture matches the words.
 This is not the time to feign humility.
 Look proud while your achievements are listed.

 You might not always have a formal introduction.
 However, any introduction should be used to your benefit.
 Caution: Look proud and confident but not pompous and arrogant.